- Latin America

 1. You Can Get Paid to Live and Travel When You Teach Abroad

-Long-term travel or studying abroad can each be a life-shaping experience and while it may be worth every penny, but let's be frank, both can be prohibitively expensive as most study abroad programs end up costing the average student $10,000 - $30,000 for one semester overseas, and long-term travel for any period longer than several weeks or a month can also be prohibitively costly.
+Long-term travel or studying abroad can each be a life-shaping experience and while it may be worth every penny.
+Let's be frank, however, both can be prohibitively expensive as most study abroad programs end up costing the average student $10,000 - $30,000 for one semester overseas, and long-term travel for any period longer than several weeks or a month can also be prohibitively costly.

 Basically, you will be able to fund yourself while living abroad as long as you like; and, in some cases, you can make and save a good deal of money as a teacher abroad.
 In fact, in some countries, you can even make enough to pay off some of those big student loans you incurred while studying abroad!

 Did you know that a first-time English teacher with a TEFL certification in a nation like South Korea will receive free airfare, free housing, 3-4 weeks of paid vacation, and make enough salary to save $1,000 a month or more after expenses?
 That way you can actually start repaying some of those student loans you racked up while studying abroad.
 In addition, you can spend your vacations scuba diving in the Philippines, backpacking in Thailand, or eating sushi in Tokyo.

 How many entry-level jobs right out of college can match that?
 Virtually none.